eastmaels/steemblog.github.io/_posts/account/deanliu/2019-04-11_time-to-shift-attention-briefly-from-eth-to-eht-historical-black-hole-image.md

 - - -

-This page is synchronized from the post: [Time to shift attention, briefly, from ETH to EHT: Historical Black Hole Image! 黑洞揭秘！](https://steemit.com/@deanliu/time-to-shift-attention-briefly-from-eth-to-eht-historical-black-hole-image)
+This page is synchronized from the post: ['Time to shift attention, briefly, from ETH to EHT: Historical Black Hole Image! 黑洞揭秘！'](https://steemit.com/@deanliu/time-to-shift-attention-briefly-from-eth-to-eht-historical-black-hole-image)